shibampokerail/MLResearchATSU/TODO/readme.md

 data_augmentation = tf.keras.Sequential([                       # Now we will create a pipeline to modify our images
     tf.keras.layers.RandomFlip("horizontal_and_vertical"),      # we will randomly flip images up-down and left-right tf.keras.layers.RandomRotation(0.2),                        # here we are randomly rotate images by up to 20% we can change this as much as possible
+   # we can use one or combination of many data augmentation techniques to modify our images and increase our dataset
+   # tf.keras.layers.Resizing(256, 256),                          # we are resizing all images to be the same size (256x256 pixels)
+   # tf.keras.layers.Rescaling(1./255)                             # this divides every pixel value by 255 we do this to make the computation easier 0 means completely black 1 means white
+   # other augmentations:
+   # tf.keras.layers.RandomZoom(0.2),      # zoom in/out by up to 20%
+   # tf.keras.layers.RandomBrightness(0.2), # adjust brightness
+   # tf.keras.layers.RandomContrast(0.2),   # adjust contrast
 ])

 # If you want to view the augmentated data use the code below